-a) Worksite and adequacy of infrastructure
+a) Worksite and Adequacy of Infrastructure

-- Collaborate with Micro & Small enterprises Authority (MSEA) and other relevant agencies to facilitate access to common manufacturing facilities. - Collaborate with Kenya Power and Lighting Company to connect worksites with adequate power supply (preferably three phase connections) to reduce on frequent outages, and ensure quick complaints resolution. - Enhance provision of water supply, sanitation and waste disposl facilities in/around worksites.
+- Collaborate with Micro & Small Enterprises Authority (MSEA) and other relevant agencies to facilitate access of common manufacturing facilities. - Enhance provision of sanitation and waste disposal facilities in/around worksites.

 b) Market Environment for MSEs